RubyMoney/google_currency/README.md

     money = Money.new(1_00, "USD") # amount is in cents
     money.exchange_to(:EUR)

-    # or install the 'monetize' gem
+    # or install and use the 'monetize' gem
+    require 'monetize'
     money = 1.to_money(:USD)
     money.exchange_to(:EUR)